 The population falling within the Union at the 1831 census had been 17,263 with parishes ranging in size from Brotherwick (population 4) to Alnwick itself (6,788).
 The average annual poor-rate expenditure for the period 1834-6 had been £6,888 or 8s.0d. per head of the population.

 Alnwick Union workhouse was built in 1840-1 on Wagon Way (or Wagonway) Road at the south-east of Alnwick.
-It accommodated 120 inmates.
+Designed by John and Benjamin Green, it accommodated 120 inmates.
 Its location and layout are shown on the 1851 map below:

 The main workhouse building was a two-storey T-shaped block facing to the north, with children's playgrounds at its northern side.
 Males were accommodated at the east of the building and females at the west.
 The original school room and Master's quarters lay at the centre, with a single-storey dining-hall to the rear, connecting to the washhouse, laundry and kitchen.